iamthatguylook/Video-Chat-App/README.md

-# kick-mobile-app
+# Dating-mobile-app

-Converting Kick.com website to a react-native mobile app.
+Converting Dating mobile app

 # Library to be used